John Cawse

-Portrait of Carl Maria von Weber, 1826.
+Portrait of Carl Maria von Weber by Cawse in 1826.

 John Cawse (25 December 1778 – 19 January 1862) was a British painter and caricaturist.

 Life

-He was born on 25 December 1778, the son of Charles Woodruffe Cawse and his wife Mary, of Little Prescott Street, Whitechapel.
+Cawse was born on 25 December 1778, the son of Charles Woodruffe Cawse and his wife Mary, of Little Prescott Street, Whitechapel.
 His father described himself in his will as a "Staymaker and Dealer in Whale Fins".